Sun to power some streetlights in Bangladesh capital

 "It will raise awareness among people about solar power and they will be more encouraged to use it."

-The project will be implemented by Rhaimafrooz, a local renewable energy firm, and CMS Traffic System of India, with the 265 million taka cost funded by the World Bank.
+The project will be implemented by Rhaimafrooz, a local renewable energy firm, and CMS Traffic System of India, with the 265 million taka ($3.2 million) cost funded by the World Bank.

-Population growth, increased industrialisation, additional connections and rise in the use of modern, electrical appliances have all boosted demand for electricity in Bangladesh.
+Population growth, increased industrialization, additional connections and rise in the use of modern, electrical appliances have all boosted demand for electricity in Bangladesh.

 Still, Bangladesh aims to meet 10 percent of its total power demand from renewable energy sources by 2020.
 One pioneer in this effort is the central bank, which in 2010 switched to solar-powered lighting.